authgear/authgear-server/docs/specs/billing.md

 - How Authgear stores usage.
 - How Authgear imposes rate limit.
 - How Authgear reports usage to Stripe.
+- How Authgear allows the developer to interact with Stripe.

 ## The Meter